What Is a Rotator Cuff Injury?

-Your rotator cuff is a group of muscles in the shoulder which work together as a unit.
-They are made up of 4 muscles called the Supraspinatus, Subscapularis, Infraspinatus and Teres Minor.
-These muscles are located on your shoulder blade but their tendons wrap around your shoulder joint to stabilise the shoulder and help to perform any rotation movement of your arm.
+A Rotator Cuff Injury to your rotator cuff which are a group of muscles in the shoulder.
+The rotator cuff is 4 muscles that work together as a unit: the Supraspinatus, Subscapularis, Infraspinatus and Teres Minor.
+These muscles are located on your shoulder blade but their tendons wrap around your shoulder joint.
+They stabilise the shoulder and help to perform any rotation movement of your arm.

 There are three main types of rotator cuff injury: